 Earn a state teaching license or certification

-• Provide proof of completing all required coursework and tests (including the Praxis exams)
+- Provide proof of required coursework and assessments (such as the Praxis exams)

-Once you have obtained your license or certification, you may need to renew it periodically.
-Check with your state's department of education for specific requirements.
+Once you have obtained your license or certification, be sure to review your state’s renewal requirements, as many licenses must be updated periodically.
+Check with your state's department of education for the most accurate and up-to-date requirements.

-While exact qualifications vary from state to state, consider obtaining a degree in early childhood education, and if necessary, complete a teaching internship, and take your state’s tests to get certified.
+While qualifications vary by location, it’s often beneficial to earn a degree in early childhood education, complete a teaching internship, and take your state’s required certification exams.

 Eliminate unnecessary paperwork and keep track of your teachers' certifications with brightwheel's record keeping feature.
 Access comprehensive profiles for each staff member from anywhere and quickly make updates to any certifications or training hours.